 Super comfortable nursing bras/tanks

-These wearable breast milk collectors help you make the most of every drop of breast milk!
-You can choose to wear them around the house instead of nursing pads and wearing one on the opposite side while you are nursing is a great way to collect a little extra for a bottle for later!
+The Elvie Milk Collection Cups will help you make the most of every drop of breast milk!
+You can wear them around the house instead of nursing pads and/or wear one of the opposite side while your nursing.
+I was amazed how quickly I could fill a bottle just from the extra this caught!

 A Heating Pad

-You will likely get cramps postpartum and they can often get worse during your nursing sessions.
+You will likely get cramps postpartum and they often get worse during breastfeeding sessions.
 If there is an outlet near where you plan to nurse, you may want to keep a heating pad nearby to ease them.

 Other Things to Consider